adebayoAdesina/adebayoAdesina/README.md

 - 🎯 I’m currently focusing on Flutter, React Js, Java, Vue Js and WordPress. <br/>
 - 🎓 Studied at SQI College Of ICT. <br/>
 - 👯 I’m looking to collaborate on any frontend projects (Web or application development).<br/>
-- 🤔 I’m looking for help with an Intern in any TECH company or organization.
+- 🤔 I’m looking for remote work in any TECH company or organization.
 <br/>
 <br/>